deepeshbarod80/linux-home/User_Management.md

 - **Online**: Linux User Management (e.g., Linux Journey, Arch Wiki, Ubuntu Server Guide).
 - **Practice**: Use a VM to create users, groups, and test permissions.

 ---

-### Next Steps
-- Practice user management on your Linux machine (e.g., create a user, set up a shared group, or audit accounts).
-- Share the next topic (e.g., “Networking” or “Security”) or ask for clarification on user management, and I’ll provide clear, practical notes.
-- Want a challenge?
-Try scenarios like “Set up a secure user for a web server” or “Create a temporary user with an expiration date”.

----